CEL-lab/EdgeCascadePredictor/README.md

 ## Acknowledgments

-- **PowerGraph Dataset**: The original dataset was adapted for edge-level prediction tasks.
+- **PowerGraph Dataset**: The original dataset was adapted for edge-level prediction tasks from https://github.com/PowerGraph-Datasets/PowerGraph-Graph.
 - This project utilizes GNN architectures such as **GraphSAGE** and libraries like **PyTorch Geometric**.

 ## License